Bill Ayers: Statements made in 2001

-In a letter to the editor in the Chicago Tribune, Ayers wrote, "I condemn all forms of terrorism—individual, group and official".
+In a later letter to the editor in the Chicago Tribune, Ayers wrote, "I condemn all forms of terrorism—individual, group and official".
 He also condemned the September 11 terrorist attacks in that letter.

 Views on his past expressed since 2001

 Ayers was asked in a January 2004 interview, "How do you feel about what you did?
 Would you do it again under similar circumstances?"
 He replied: "I've thought about this a lot.
 Being almost 60, it's impossible to not have lots and lots of regrets about lots and lots of things, but the question of did we do something that was horrendous, awful? [...]
 I don't think so.
 I think what we did was to respond to a situation that was unconscionable."